-Thousands of organisations across the world enjoy the productivity benefits Microsoft 365 brings.
+Thousands of organizations across the world enjoy the productivity benefits Microsoft 365 brings.
 It’s simple, easy to use, and can boost efficiency across entire networks.
 And it does come with some security features.
-However, organisations need to augment this traditional DLP with intelligent security to truly minimise email data loss.
+However, organizations need to augment this traditional DLP with intelligent security to truly minimize email data loss.

-Download your report to keep for a full understanding of email DLP in Microsoft 365.
+Download your copy of our Preventing Email Data Loss in Microsoft 365 report to keep for a full understanding of email DLP in Microsoft 365.

 How often is data being leaked?

 The short answer is often!
-This points to organisations needing to augment their current email DLP strategy to prevent these incidents from happening.
+This points to organizations needing to augment their current email DLP strategy to prevent these incidents from happening.

-Organisations have seen a 67% increase in data leaks via email since March 2020.
+Organizations have seen a 67% increase in data leaks via email since March 2020.
 And these aren’t one-off incidents.
-We learned that 15% of organisations had been breached over 500 times during that same time period.
+We learned that 15% of organizations had been breached over 500 times during that same time period.